cutterbl/CFQueryReader/README.txt

+NOTE: A new CFQueryReader, supporting ExtJS 5, is available in an ExtJS5 branch.

 The CFQueryReader directory should be setup as a site root for testing.
 All pathing relates to this folder as the site root.
 You will require the ColdFusion 8 or higher Development server to properly call the CFC,